This chapter covers

 - Using LLM APIs with LiteLLM

-- Prompt engineering for agents
+- Using prompt engineering for agents

 - Experiencing LLM limitations through the GAIA benchmark